gaehlerm/SoftwareEngineering/README.md

     return "I"
 ```

-This code may look odd at first sight, but it is perfectly viable code in TDD.
+This may look odd at first sight, but it is perfectly viable code in TDD.
 There is no duplication and it does everything required to make the test pass, even if the function argument just gets ignored.
 As there is nothing to refactor, we can continue with the second test.

 ```py
 def test_two():